bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 ### Alignment and gene depth estimation

-For pangenome profiling, the MIDASDB representative gene sequences from selected species are compiled into an index for alignment and quantification.
+For pangenome profiling, the MIDASDB representative gene sequences from selected species (i.e. dereplicated at the 99% ANI level) are compiled into an index for alignment and quantification.
 At this stage, we apply additional filtering to the set of representative sequences, which we refer to as "pruning", with the goal of speeding up alignment and improving quantification by reducing